This is the overview article in a three-part series.

 This series focuses on DR for Foundry projects that use Agent Service in Standard deployment mode.- Blast radius boundary: In most workloads, a single Foundry project is the recovery unit.

-- State: Agent definitions, conversation threads (including user-uploaded files), and any file-based knowledge stored in the capability host dependencies.
+- State: Agent definitions, conversation threads (including user-uploaded files), and any file-based knowledge stored in the capability host dependencies (Azure Cosmos DB, Azure AI Search, and Azure Storage).

 - Data plane APIs: APIs used to create, update, and invoke agents and threads.
-For details, see AI Agents REST API operation groups.
+For details, see Azure AI Foundry REST API reference.

 DR readiness checklist